PaddlePaddle/models/conv_seq_to_seq/README.md

 # Notes

-Currently, the beam search will forward the whole network when predicting every word, which is a waste of time.
+Currently, beam search will forward the encoder multiple times when predicting each target word, which requires extra computations.
 And we will fix it later.